jonlabelle/pwsh-profile/README.md

 ## Update

-To pull in the latest updates from the [Git repo](https://github.com/jonlabelle/pwsh-profile):
+To pull in the latest updates from [this GitHub repo](https://github.com/jonlabelle/pwsh-profile):

 ```powershell
 Update-Profile